 ‘Compound interest is the eighth wonder of the world.
 He who understands it, earns it, he who doesn’t, pays it’ – Einstein.

-In this article we examine what Compound Interest is and How you can Use Syfe’s Compound Interest Calculator to invest better.
+In this article we examine what Compound Interest is and give investors access to Syfe’s powerful Compound Interest Calculator.

 What is Compound Interest?